puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 {% task 1 %}
-Now that you know what Puppet and Puppet Enterprise are, check and see what versions of are running on this Learning VM.
+Now that you know what Puppet and Puppet Enterprise are, check and see what versions of Puppet are running on this Learning VM.
 Type the following command:

     puppet -V	# That's a capital 'V'